wrexik/Spotix/README.md

 # Spotix
 Spotify streaming tool - Spotix is a tool that enables you to have spotify current playing song on your stream!

-This is one of the outpusts you can get with Spotix!
+This is one of the outputs you can get with Spotix!

 ![This is output](https://github.com/wrexik/Spotix/blob/main/output/output.jpeg)